-- To compliment the use of personal face coverings and masks, Campus Rec is working with building managers to ensure that our air exchange rates and mix of outside (fresh air) are set to the levels consistent with current health standards.
+- To compliment the use of personal face masks, Campus Rec is working with building managers to ensure that our air exchange rates and mix of outside (fresh air) are set to the levels consistent with current health standards.

 - Our automated systems are still set to turn on anytime someone is in a space.
 HEPA filters have been installed throughout the building.

 - As an LEED Gold Certified building, we have a number of windows that remain operable.